Nami Island is a must-go when in South Korea — here’s how to fully maximise your trip!

 *Free for Korail Pass holders

-For those who’d prefer a more fuss-free way of getting to Gapyeong from Seoul and exploring all these spots within, this all-inclusive tour would be your best bet!
+For those who prefer a smooth, fuss-free way of getting to Gapyeong from Seoul, this all-inclusive tour would be your best bet!

-Get picked up from a central location (Hongdae, Myeongdong or Dongdaemun), arrive in Gapyeong and leave the day’s plan to your private bus that will shuttle you to your choice of zones you’d like to cover.
-The tour also includes entrance tickets to each spot so you get to skip the ticket queues for those.
+Get picked up from a central location (Hongdae, Myeongdong or Dongdaemun), and shuttle to Gapyeong.
+The private bus that will bring you to attractions you’d like to cover.
+Entrance tickets are also included, so you can head straight inside!

-If you’re covering Nami on your own, there’s a Gapyeong City Bus that runs once an hour between 9AM – 7PM starting from Gapyeong Station and covers all 4 sites.
+If you’re exploring Nami on your own, there’s a Gapyeong City Bus that runs hourly from 9AM – 7PM.
+It starts at Gapyeong Station and covers Nami Island’s popular attractions.

-For a flat rate of ₩6,000, you can purchase the Gapyeong Bus Pass from the bus captain for unlimited rides within a day.
+For a flat rate of ₩8,000 (~S$9), purchase the Gapyeong Bus Pass from the bus captain for unlimited rides within a day.
 Keep this ticket and show it to the bus captain at every pickup point.